thruthesky/flutterflow_libraries/docs/user.md

 ## UserAvatar

 Use the `UserAvatar` widget to display a user's photo.
+This widget gets user profile photo url from the Realtime Database.

 - **No Photo URL**: If no photo URL is provided, it shows a user icon.
 - **Background Color**: The background color is `FlutterFlowTheme.of(context).alternate`.